 Trigger warning: Rape, abuse, and violence

-Patriarchy has very strong roots in South Asian culture.
+Patriarchy always has very strong roots in South Asian culture.
 A lot of the times, womxn are not encouraged to enjoy their bodies or to even feel comfortable in their skin.
 A massive amount of emphasis is put on a womxn being a virgin or “untouched,” thereby placing her “honour” in her virginity.

 We also find evidence of “honour” being placed in virginity from Bollywood.
 Back in the day, the term abhla naari (weak woman) was used to describe heroines who were captured them or raped by villains, only for the heroes to save them.